 I guarantee you that your budget won’t get hurt and you will be able to eat healthily.
 Once you get to your place, you can stroll to a nearby grocery store, purchase veggies, fruits, and meat, and prepare your favorite dishes.
-If you can’t afford cafes or restaurants, this tip is ideal for you.
+If you can’t afford cafes or restaurants every day, this tip is ideal for you.

 5. Think About Occasionally Eating In Drive-Thrus

 If you want to stick to a travel diet you might get scared when you see a drive-thru.
 But actually, they are not as bad as they seem.
 These places can’t propose super healthy food but if you make the right choices you won’t get into trouble.

 You are better off choosing steamed, grilled, broiled, or baked food instead of fried.
 Switch to lean protein and vinaigrette-based dressing salads, broth-based soups, eggs with whole-grain bread, and oatmeal.
 If you enjoy comfort food, just consider small portions — stick to the basics such as a single burger without extra sauces, and drink water instead of soda (8).